yhoundz/parm/README.md

 > [!WARNING]
 > Installing using this method is not recommended, since it is effectively the same as `git clone`.
-> The option to install from a branch is only here for convenience.
+> The option to install from a commit is only here for convenience.

 To install from a commit, specify the commit SHA or the full commit hash:
 ```bash
 parm install yhoundz/parm --commit 3adf510f40acf1b33f921f052ad260d395bea3cb
 ```

+Installing in this way will also download the code from source, and you'll have to resolve dependencies and build the code yourself.